Dizbdeedee/gmdebug/README.md

 Can be run as a vscode extension or as a standalone server.

+Aims to make debugging your gmod addon easier

 ## Features

+- Windows and linux support
 - Conditional breakpoints targeting functions and lines
 - Stepping
 - Evaluation
 - Support for debugging gmod clients and servers simultaneously as seperate threads (must be on same computer)
-- Limited support for exceptions (only exceptions that can be caught by lua).
+- Catches most exceptions
-- Runs as 100% lua on your server, no c++ modules required.
+- Runs as 100% lua on your server
-- Aims to keep performance impacts low when running
+- Copies your addon files on run, no need to be developing in your addons folder all the time

 ## Future plans

 If I can get this project in a stable state, here are the current features that are being considered for future updates

 - Gma support (currently untested)
-- Windows support
+- Auto download of specified addons
 - Data breakpoints (need to investigate further)
 - Autocompletion in debug console
-- TCP Socket support
+- TCP Socket support (again)
 - Stepping granuility
 - Goto support (?)
 - Releasing on the vscode extension marketplace